lovetheory/nkc2/README.md

 - Image Processing: ImageMagick
 - Frontend Framework: Raw JavaScript + React (Admin Panel), need `Promise` support in browser (Does not support IE before Polyfilling)

+## Security Updates

+- 20160514: ImageMagick was found to contain security exploits that provides remote execution capabilities to hackers.
+  Make sure you are using the latest version of ImageMagick (7.0.1-3 recommended), otherwise please do upgrade immediately.

 ## How to add an API

 We are currently refactoring.
 To help, read the following carefully.